mmikita/Comptuter-Service-System/README.md

-Web Application written in Java in Spring MVC using embedded Database.

-To initialize

- file contains database that is necessary for aplication to work.
-I used XAMPP/PHPMyadmin with standard configuration, but database source can be changed easily by modifying database.properties file which is stored in path 'ContactsOrganizerWebApp\src\main\resources\META-INF'.
+Java application in spring framework created to manage computer service system.
+Used database can be easily change by modify file: 'ContactsOrganizerWebApp\src\main\resources\META-INF\database.properties'.

-To open initial page, for example after running application with Tomcat server, input path into browser: localhost:Tomcat_port_number/contacts
+To open initial page, after run application type in the web browser: localhost:(TomcatPortNumber)/contacts